 One of “Tony’s crazy social experiments,” as his staff called them, particularly appealed to us.
-Hsieh decided to write a “culture book” to explain to newcomers what it was like to work at Zappos.
+He decided to write a “culture book” to explain to newcomers what it was like to work at Zappos.
 But instead of simply writing a CEO’s “prescription” of what the culture should be, he asked all employees to write a short description of what the culture meant to them.
 He then compiled all of their contributions into a book and published it, unedited.
-If you’re in the US, you can order a printed copy of the Zappos Culture Book, free of charge, from here.
-If you’re outside the US, you can’t order a printed copy, but you can read it online here.
+You can read the Zappos Culture Book, free of charge, from here, and you can read a previous edition online here.

 The Zappos Culture Book appealed to us for the following reasons:

 - The employees collectively describe the culture more accurately than one person ever could.

 - The book is credible.
 When you read it, you know that you’re reading a description of how current employees see things, and not what the CEO would like them to be.

 - It helps potential job applicants to determine whether they’ll fit in.

 - It provides social pressure for newcomers to conform.
 New recruits are more likely to adopt a company’s culture if they know that it’s a broad perception and not merely an occasional memo from the CEO.

 Here’s the email we sent to everyone in our team